main street townhouse

 Updated Oct 18, 2020

 The year was 2011, and Sandra (operating as Sprout Interiors at the time) was hired to decorate for a family of five who had just immigrated to Canada.
 She was given a short time (a month) to furnish the whole home and she needed help.
 Of significance, we worked on most rooms together, but somehow, the design of the flex room/fourth bedroom was given to me.
 I welcomed the challenge and everyone was surprised that I was the one who came up with the design with no formal training.
 You may read more about my "crazy" change in career when I was in my 40's by going to the about page.
-Otherwise, let's get back to this house tour.
+Otherwise, let's get back to this happy home story.

 The tiny room that changed my life